With hurricane season from June 1 to November 30 every year, here’s what you need to know about car insurance and these often damaging storms.

 - If you want your auto insurance company to cover any damage to your vehicle after a hurricane, you’ll need collision and comprehensive coverage.

-Collision covers your car if it’s hit, or hits, another car or object.
+Collision covers your car if it’s hit or hits another car or object.
 So, if the rain from the storm causes you to hydroplane and crash your car, you could make a collision claim.
 However, most vehicle damage from hurricanes and tropical storms is from winds and water.
 In that case, your car would be covered under comprehensive coverage.

 Comprehensive covers your car for damages due to flood waters, hail and other natural occurrences — such as hurricane-force wind gusts.
 That means comprehensive coverage will also cover if your car is flipped and damaged by strong winds.